5 Foods You Must Try in the Dolomites

 If you’re lucky enough to be planning a trip to the Italian Dolomites then you’re in for an amazing treat.
 Breathtaking views, serene pastures and ancient villages will provide you an experience you’ll never forget and the endless activities available in the area will leave you with stories to tell for years to come.
 One thing you may not have considered yet, but that you’ll want to add to your “to-do” list is which foods to try while you’re there.

-The Dolomites are rich with delectable treats and endless traditional fare for visitors to feast on.
+The Dolomites are rich with delectable treats and endless traditional for visitors to feast on.
 But there are five foods in particular that should be considered the “must try” items.

 Tris di Canederli (three tastings of canederli) – this is basically three delicious balls of bread (farm-style dumplings approaching the size of tennis balls!).
 The canederli usually contain Speck, a type of cured ham similar to proscutto and produced only in the South Tyrol, and are served “en brood” or a soup-like broth.